MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 The following two sections cover segment creation followed by segment exploration.

-## Creating first segment
+## Creating your first segment

-To create a segment, you can either select **Add Segment** at the upper-right corner of the screen, or select **Get Started**.
+To create a segment, you can either select **Add Segment** at the upper-right corner of the page, or select **Get Started**.

 > [!div class="mx-imgBorder"]
 > ![](media/add-segment-full.png "Add segment")

-### Step One: Define the segment's properties using the *New Segment* panel
+### Step One: Define the segment's properties using the **New Segment** panel

 // add 1

-- We will choose between a **Dynamic** and **Static** segment
+- Choose between a **Dynamic** and a **Static** segment.
-- We will give our segment an informative name, display name and description that will help us identify it in the future, when we'll have multiple segments.
+- Give your segment an informative name, a display name, and a description that will help us identify it in the future, when we have multiple segments.
 There are no limitations on display name but there are some limitations on name (space is not allowed for example).
-- Lastly we will click **Next**.
-At this point we will get to the **Segment builder** screen.
+- select **Next**.
+You will go to the **Segment builder** page.

 ### Step Two: Create a first group